-Mechelen Forest will rewild a car park on the edge of Mechelen city and restore a flourishing ecosystem, brimming with biodiversity.
-This peaceful space will serve to support both people and planet.
-In its current state, the 1500 Sq m area is a generator of pollution, as fumes from gathering cars are expelled into the atmosphere.
-This will be actively reversed by planting a SUGi Pocket Forest.
-Using the Miyawaki method and planting only native trees, the site will become a crucial, protected corridor in which wildlife and flora can thrive.
+This SUGi Pocket Forest has rewilded a car park on the edge of Mechelen city and restored a flourishing ecosystem, brimming with biodiversity.
+This peaceful space serves to support both people and planet.
+In its former state, the 1500 Sq m area was a generator of pollution, as fumes from gathering cars were expelled into the atmosphere.
+This has been actively reversed by planting a pocket forest.
+Using the Miyawaki method and planting only native trees, the site has become a crucial, protected corridor in which wildlife and flora are able to thrive.

-The forest will also enable local residents — including the children visiting a nearby farm and playground — to breathe cleaner air and observe ‘rewilding’ in action.
+The forest also enables local residents, including the children visiting a nearby farm and playground, to breathe cleaner air and observe ‘rewilding’ in action.

 Various non-planted species, as well as fungi, are now thriving in this pocket forest, including: common purslane (Portulaca oleracea), large orange cup mushroom (Aleuria aurantia), large cheesewort (Malva neglecta), fingerwort (Lepidozia reptans), creeping buttercup (Ranunculus repens), day cuckoo flower (Cardamine pratensis).

 Frogs have been seen in the forest and there is evidence of foxes too.